smfaraz/echorisk/README.md

-# Business Sustainability Decision Support System (BSDSS)
+# EchoRisk: Business Sustainability Decision Support System (BSDSS)

 ## 🚀 Overview
 BSDSS is a **Streamlit-powered, AI-assisted financial analysis tool** that predicts the **sustainability risk of a business** using: